derolli1976/ChassisManager/README.md

 ## Components Included

-(1) ChassisManager -- This folder contains all source/related files for the Chassis Manager Service.
+(i) ChassisManager -- This folder contains all source/related files for the Chassis Manager Service.
 The Chassis Manager service includes 6 main services related to managing fan, PSU, power control, blade management, Top-of-rack (TOR), security and chassis manager control.

-(2) Contracts -- This folder contains all related files for Windows Chassis Manager service contract.
+(ii) Contracts -- This folder contains all related files for Windows Chassis Manager service contract.

-(3) IPMI -- This folder contains all source/related files for the implementation of native Windows intelligent platform management interface (IPMI) driver.
+(iii) IPMI -- This folder contains all source/related files for the implementation of native Windows intelligent platform management interface (IPMI) driver.
 This is required to provide the capability of in-band management of servers through the operating system.

-(4) WcsCli -- This folder contains all source/related files for the framework that the Chassis Manager (CM) leverages to manage the rack level devices.
+(iv) WcsCli -- This folder contains all source/related files for the framework that the Chassis Manager (CM) leverages to manage the rack level devices.
 Through this module, a CM provides the front end through the application interface (RESTful web API) for automated management and the command-line interface for manual management.
 It implements various commands required to manage all devices within the rack and to establish communication directly with the blade management system through a serial multiplexor.

 ## Prerequisites